- Personal Injury Lawyer

 In the course of trial (even if the chances of winning were much higher than 20% in the above scenario) a potential award of $300,000 is reduced by many things.

-After evaluating all these factors, you can make a decision about whether a) the value of your motorcycle accident claim is worth pursuing and b) does it make settle your case or take it to trial.
+After evaluating all these factors, you can make a decision about whether a) the value of your motorcycle accident claim is worth pursuing and b) does it make sense to settle your case or take it to trial.
 These are decisions that a skilled motorcycle accident attorney can help you make.

 Laws about whether or not you can file a lawsuit against a school vary from state to state.
 In California you certainly can, but first you must file a Notice of Claim within six months of the date of injury.
 School districts are government entities and as such are protected by what is known as […]